cowboyd/delimited-continuations-tutorial/README.md

 find a way to install OchaOCaml, all of the coding exercises are implemented in [Racket][racket].

-> Update: TypeScript solutions!
-I was able to successfully translate
+> Update: **TypeScript solutions!** I was able to successfully translate
-> the solutions into TypeScript, and so each exercise now has a TypeScript
+> the solutions into TypeScript, and so each exercise is also now available in
-> solution.
+> TypeScript.

 There are some key differences in a Racket implementation however.